Justintime50/pretty-tables/README.md

 ## Usage

 Pretty Tables is simple to use.
-Create a table instance by passing a list of headers and a 2 dimensional list of rows (each row must match the length of the headers).
-Call the `generate` function on that instance and pass an optional `empty_cell_placeholder`, `colors`, or a `truthy` index to customize your Pretty Table.
+Create a table by calling `pretty_tables.create()`, pass a list of headers and a 2 dimensional list of rows (each row must match the length of the headers).
+Pass an optional `empty_cell_placeholder` string, `colors` list, or a `truthy` index to customize your Pretty Table.

 Pretty Tables will automatically validate the input and convert each item to a string before returning successfully; however, you can pass Pretty Tables any data type within the header or row lists.
 In the following example, we are using `integers`, `booleans`, `None`, and `strings`: